Magicdalonglong/Nopending/README.md

 ## Purpose

 To practice scrapy that I recently learned.
-Cuz leetcode.com is the website that I play with all the time.
+Cuz leetcode.com is the where I play all the time.
 I wanna build a project about leetcode.
-Features it surppose to have:
+Supposed features:

 	* Get test case of all problems from leetcode.com, able to verify user's soluiton on local env.

-	* When new problem released, it could automatically get its test case through simple commands.
+	* When new problem released, automatically get its test case through few line of commands

 ## APPROACH